Fan Ju — A Remarkable Strategist and A Vengeful Politician

 Fan Ju promised the king to tear it up.

-Fan Ju paid tributes to those who were poor and greedy and sent beautiful women to those who were romantic or dissolute.
+Fan Ju paid tributes to those who were poor and greedy while sending beautiful women to those who were romantic or dissolute.

-The extremely smart point, however, was that he only bribed part of people in the alliance, which then led to more internal suspicions and infighting.
+The brilliant point, however, was that he only bribed part of the people in the alliance, which led to more internal suspicions and infighting.

-Soon, this strong alliance in the history of China became only an empty title.
+Soon, this strong alliance became only an empty title.

 Fan Ju's Successful Diplomatic Policy